Build a Fireplace Outdoors

-After all the stones were in place and dry a final coat of mortar was place into
+After all the stones were in place and dry a final coat of mortar was placed into

 each crack and brushed for a clean finished look.
 Just as much care went

-into finishing the back of this outdoor fireplace.
+into finishing the back of this outdoor fireplace as the front.
 The stone went right

 to the ground.